Safe Infant Feeding and Maternal Mental Health

 Welcome to our infant feeding Educational resources page!

-Click here: WHY FED IS BEST: FROM ONE THERAPIST’S POINT OF VIEW
+Click here: WHY FED IS BEST: FROM ONE THERAPIST’S POINT OF VIEW.

 Disclaimer: This resource page does not replace in-person physician evaluation and treatment.
-It is meant to inform parents of the most recent data regarding infant feeding and to increase their knowledge on how to protect their newborns from hyperbilirubinemia, dehydration, hypernatremia, hypoglycemia and extended or repeat hospitalizations due to complications from underfeeding.
+It is meant to inform parents of the most recent data regarding infant feeding and to increase their knowledge on how to protect their newborns from hyperbilirubinemia, dehydration, hypernatremia, hypoglycemia, and extended or repeat hospitalizations due to complications from underfeeding.
 Earlier supplementation may be needed for babies who are premature or have medical conditions.
-It is recommended that a parent seeks evaluation by a physician trained in newborn care for any concerns regarding the health and safety of her baby if they arise.
+It is recommended that a parent seek evaluation by a physician trained in newborn care for any concerns regarding the health and safety of her baby if they arise.

 Daily Milk Calculator for Infants – How Much Breast Milk and/or Formula Does My Baby Need?